carmichs/carmichs.github.io/README.md

 # RunClubPro
 (work in progress, not in production)

-**RunClubPro™** is a SaaS app that helps running club organizers manage club operations.
-The front-end is built in React/Next.js and communicates to a backend via Rest APIs implemented using Java, Spring Boot, Spring Security, JPA, and Postgres.
-Deployment to AWS pending.
+**RunClubPro™** is a non-production SaaS app that helps running club organizers manage club operations.
+The front-end is built in Angular.js and communicates to a backend via Rest APIs implemented using Java, Spring Boot, Spring Security, JPA, and Postgres.
+Deployed in a non-production state to Azure static web apps, Azure app service and Azure SQL for Postgres.

 ***Features:***